planttheidea/fast-equals/README.md

   - For older `nodejs` versions that do not allow ESM with file extensions other than `.mjs` => `fast-equals/dist/fast-equals.mjs`
 - CommonJS => `fast-equals/dist/fast-equals.cjs.js`
 - UMD => `fast-equals/dist/fast-equals.js`

-There is also a pre-minified version of the UMD build available:

 - Minified UMD => `fast-equals/dist/fast-equals.min.js`

 ## Available methods